ddahawkins-TUDelft/module_demand_electricity/README.md

 ## Input / output structure
 <!-- Please describe input / output file placement below -->

+The module requires user-provided target shapes and, when ENTSO-E data is used, a valid ENTSO-E API token.
+Optional external electricity-demand profiles can also be supplied for use in advanced gap-filling rules.

+Intermediate data, including downloaded demand sources, cleaned national demand, provenance information, and auxiliary gap-filling data, are stored under `resources/automatic/`.

+The final output contains hourly electricity demand in MW for the requested target regions and is written to the module results directory.

+The workflow also produces diagnostic outputs, including a gap report describing unresolved missing periods and a cleaning timeline showing how observed and filled values contribute to the final national demand series.
+See [Provenance and diagnostics](#provenance-and-diagnostics) for more information.

 Please consult the [interface file](./INTERFACE.yaml) for more information.

+## Cleaning and Gap Handling

+After the available electricity-demand sources have been combined, the resulting national time series are checked for missing values and cleaned according to the configured gap-filling mode.

+Three modes are available:

+- `off`:   no gap filling is applied.
+- `basic`:   deterministic gap-filling rules are applied in the configured order.
+- `advanced`:   basic gap filling is applied first, after which remaining gaps can be handled using explicitly configured country- and period-specific rules.

+### Basic gap filling

+Basic gap filling is intended for gaps that can be resolved using simple and reproducible rules, such as interpolation or copying values from a comparable period.

+Rules are applied sequentially in the order in which they are configured.
+Values filled by an earlier rule are therefore available to subsequent rules.

+Any gaps that remain after basic cleaning are retained rather than filled automatically with increasingly speculative values.
+These unresolved periods are reported in the [gap report](#provenance-and-diagnostics).

+### Advanced gap filling

+Advanced mode provides explicit strategies for gaps that cannot be resolved appropriately using the basic rules.
+Advanced rules are defined for a specific country and time period and can use one of the following methods:

+- `construct_from_sources`: construct a demand profile from one or more alternative country or time-period sources.
+- `external_profile`: use a user-provided electricity-demand profile.
+- `leave_missing`: explicitly retain the remaining gap.

+Advanced rules can either fill only missing values (`fill_gaps`) or replace all supplied values within the configured period (`overwrite`).

+Configured time periods follow a half-open interval convention, `[start, end)`: the start timestamp is included and the end timestamp is excluded.

+## Provenance and diagnostics

+The workflow retains provenance information throughout the cleaning process so that observed electricity-demand values can be distinguished from values introduced by basic or advanced gap-filling rules.

+Two diagnostic outputs are particularly useful when assessing data quality and configuring gap handling:

+- **Gap report**: lists periods that remain unresolved after cleaning, including the affected country and time interval.
+This can be used to identify where additional advanced rules or external data may be required.
+- **Cleaning timeline**: visualises the origin and cleaning method of demand values over time, making it easier to inspect source coverage, basic fills, advanced overrides, and remaining gaps.

+These diagnostics are intended to support transparent gap handling rather than hide missing data behind automatic imputation.

 ## Development
 <!-- Please do not modify this templated section -->